Football's Next Star (Irish TV series)

 Football's Next Star is an Irish reality competition television series broadcast on RTÉ Two under the TRTÉ brand in late 2012.
 The show was based on the 2010 British television series of the same name, and aimed to find a young football player who could be the "next big thing" and reward them with a professional contract at Celtic F.C. in Scotland.

-The series was presented by former Westlife member and professional goalkeeper Nicky Byrne.
+The series was presented by Westlife member and professional goalkeeper Nicky Byrne.

 Episodes

 Episode 1

-The opening episode follows the open trials held throughout the country where we meet the passionate young footballers all vying for a place in the next round.
-Will it be Patrick from Waterford who pushed through an injury at the trials to keep going?
-Will Ryan from Dublin manage to secure his place in the next round or will Darragh from Cork beat him to it?
-Tune in to see the results of the open trials and meet the footballers who have made it through to the next trial at the Aviva Stadium, where they will be put through their final paces before finding out who is hitting the road to Glasgow.
+The opening episode follows the open trials held throughout the country where we meet the young footballers all vying for a place in the next round.

 Episode 2

-It is Episode Two of Football's Next Star and it is the home of Irish football, the Aviva Stadium, which plays host to the final trial.
-Here, the 40 remaining contestants will battle it out on the pitch for a place in the final ten.
-Only ten will travel to Glasgow to live and train like true professionals at Celtic FC.
-Only ten will take one step closer to the grand prize – a coveted place at Celtic's prestigious Youth Academy.

-This episode sees the 40 contestants try their utmost to impress the football coaches from Celtic FC including Chris McCarthy, Head of Celtic's Youth Academy, and go through to the next stage of the competition.
-We join the nervous contestants in the Aviva Stadium, where they battle it out to become one of the final ten.
+In episode 2, 40 contestants try their utmost to impress the football coaches from Celtic FC including Chris McCarthy, Head of Celtic's Youth Academy, and go through to the next stage of the competition.
+We join the contestants in the Aviva Stadium, where they battle it out to become one of the final ten.

-Split into two teams, the footballers play their best and are whittled down to twenty finalists.
+Split into two teams, the footballers play their best and are whittled down to 20 finalists.